grafana/faro-web-sdk/packages/react/README.md

-# Set up Faro React distribution of the Faro Web SDK
+# Set up the Faro React distribution of the Faro Web SDK

 // Overview of recommended and advanced